ccntrq/FreezyLang/README.md

 cabal haddock
 ```

-Sadly there is a bug with the `--executables` option thus there is no
+Sadly there is a bug with the `--executables` option thus I moved the
-documentation for `Freezy.hs` at the moment
+'executable' to lib and added a stupid wrapper as the executable as a
+workaround

 ## Resources